Anderson, California: Recreation

-Anderson River Park

 Anderson River Park is located off of Stingy Ln. down Rupert Rd.
 The park is situated on the Sacramento River.
 The park consists of athletic fields, picnic areas, fishing access, play structures, and a disc golf course.

 In fall 2020, the city added River Splash a Splash pad, Shasta County's newest water play park to the park.
 River Splash has three large shade structures, picnic tables, seating, lawn areas, restrooms, and a 106-feet diameter water play area.
 The water features include above-ground items such as water spray tunnels, a tipping bucket of water and water jets.
 All 35 water jets that are cast into the concrete play area have LED lights that are timed with the water spray.

-North Volonte Park

 North Volonte Park is located off South St. on Emily Rd.
 North Volonte Park is separated from South Volonte Park.
 North Volonte Park is a developed park which consists of softball and baseball fields.
 It also has a skate park.

-South Volonte Park

 South Volonte Park is located behind North Volonte Park.
 South Volonte Park consists of wetlands that are outlined by a jogging trail.
 It also contains exercise equipment.

+Shasta Speedway is a short oval racetrack opened in the 1940s, which current hosts an annual ARCA Menards Series West stock car race as well as local weekly races.